qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 >
 > \- [The borrow checker within](https://smallcultfollowing.com/babysteps/blog/2024/06/02/the-borrow-checker-within/)

+Mutable borrow exclusiveness is still important for safety of interior pointer, even in single thread:

 ### Interior pointer

 Rust has **interior pointer**.
 Interior pointer are the pointers that point into some data inside another object.
 A **mutation can invalidate the memory layout that interior pointer points to**.
-So that mutable borrow exclusiveness is still important for memory safety in single thread:

 For example, you can take pointer of an element in `Vec`.
 If the `Vec` grows, it may allocate new memory and copy existing data to new memory, thus the interior pointer to it can become invalid (break the memory layout that interior pointer points to).
 Mutable borrow exclusiveness can prevent this issue from happening: